-I've been working hard throughout Covid - on my Last Supper, and this beautiful big 'Ottoman versus Hapsburgs' chess set.
+I've been working hard on my Last Supper, and this beautiful big 'Ottoman versus Hapsburgs' chess set.
 Both of them are looking for a new home, along with some of my older woodcarvings, such as my beautiful hand carved Celtic guitar.
+I've also restored the extraordinary antique statue of a Thai dancer, below, that was badly damaged.
+I had to replace an arm, carve him some new fingers and sort out all the points on his costume.
 You'll find all of them in my Etsy Store but don't hesitate to contact me via this site as well.
-Meanwhile - I've gone back to painting as well.
-I've just completed another huge industrial canvas and the original is now for sale, as well as giclee and stretched canvas prints.
+Throughout the coming winter, I'll be working on some new paintings, and restoring a Swedish sailing ship model.
+At present the ship looks as though she's been through a terrible storm!

 This extraordinary (and huge) artwork was painted a few years ago and has been sitting in the studio ever since.
 Now, we are desperately seeking a home for it.
 We just don't have room for it any more and Alan is threatening to chop it up and put it on a bonfire.
 (Really!)
 If any church or religious foundation or organisation would like it, please do contact us.
 As long as you can pick it up from the studio here in the West of Scotland - you would need a van or a biggish car and some help to lift it because it's heavy - you can take it.
 It is painted in acrylics, it is titled 'The Execution' and the frame is hand made from driftwood.
 We can't parcel it up and we can't send it.
 But if you want it, the price will be incredibly, unbelievably low.
 We just want to find a suitable place for it.
 The chair in the first picture will give you some idea of the size.